wswebcreation/automating-hybrid-apps/README.md

 # Automating Hybrid Applications with Appium
-This repository will hold the apps and exercises for the workshop **Automating Hybrid Applications with Appium**.
+This repository will hold the apps and assignments for the workshop **Automating Hybrid Applications with Appium**.

 ## Introduction:
 During this workshop we will dive into the mysterious world of automating Hybrid Apps with Appium by using a demo